 The basis for judging shall be the research and teaching contributions of the nominee.
 Contributions to research will be judged by the perceived impact of the nominee on the field of Information Theory as evidenced by publications, patents, product development, research awards, and other tangible items.
 Contributions to teaching will be judged by evidence of new and innovative teaching methods, curriculum development with inclusion of current research, teaching/learning tools made available to students and faculty worldwide, textbook authorship, university teaching evaluations and awards, and innovative short courses and tutorials in fields of interest to the Information Theory community.
 In evaluating nominees, equal weight will be given to research and teaching accomplishments.

-Nominations and supporting materials must be submitted by the April 30 deadline using the online form.
+Nominations and supporting materials must be submitted by March 15 using the online form.